Goserelin Side Effects

 Applies to goserelin: subcutaneous implant

-Check with your doctor immediately if any of the following side effects occur while taking goserelin:For all adultsLess common
+You should check with your doctor immediately if any of these side effects occur when taking goserelin:For all adultsLess common

 - Fast or irregular heartbeat